 Education, Licensing and Training Requirements.
 Some states require dental assistants to be licensed after attending an accredited dental assisting program at an ADA approved school.
 Other states only require an active certification and a specific number of hands-on clinical experience.

-Dental assisting training continues on the job, though both RDAs and CDAs may attain further certifications to strengthen their dental skills and improve their prospects.
+Dental assisting training continues on the job, though both registered dental assistants and certified dental assistants may attain further certifications to strengthen their dental skills and improve their prospects.

 How to Choose the Right Dental Career?